ec-europa/europa-component-library/src/website/src/pages/ec/components/tooltip/docs/usage.md

 - position the tooltip so it does not obscure adjacent interactive elements or critical content
 - write tooltip text in plain language, consistent in tone with the surrounding interface
 - ensure the trigger element is labelled in a relevant way, independent of the tooltip - it should not get in the way of users who never encounter the tooltip
-- ~~ensure the tooltip is accessible via keyboard focus, not only mouse hover~~

 ### **Don'ts**